DiLiubarets/quartz_blog/content/posts/Excel/Weekly performance report 350 2A.md

     Dim totalWeek12SPColIndex As Integer, totalWeek34SPColIndex As Integer Dim totalMonthSPColIndex As Integer
-    Dim chargeNumberCol As ListColumn, week5Col As ListColumn
+    Dim chargeNumberCol As ListColumn, week5Col As ListColumn Dim empColIndex As Integer
+    Dim i As Long

     Application.ScreenUpdating = False
     Application.Calculation = xlCalculationManual